IamNero/IamNero/README.md

 - 👋 Hi, I’m @IamNero
-- 👀 I’m interested in Gaming
+- 👀 I’m interested in making random things
 - 🌱 I’m currently learning Javascript and C++
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me on Anything